manigalinux/deeprey-linux-OS/README.md

 Script `./build.sh` at first check, if host is debian bookworm (12) and if user which runs script is root.

-After that create guest rootfs with debootstrap (default path `build/rootfs` - you can change in `scripts/config`) where install all packages from debian repository  and copy user files from `script/files` folder.
-Those files are directly copied, content is not changed, script change just owner of files to "root:root", except files in `/home` folder (where are user files conected with non root owner).
-Those files are connected with autostart graphic interface, modules and xserver configuration.
+After that create guest rootfs with debootstrap (default path `build/rootfs` - you can change in `scripts/config`) where install all base packages from debian repository.
+Then create users `opencpn` with random password and `deepreyadmin` with password from `scripts/config` configuration.

+A lot of system configuration will be copied from `script/files` folder.
+Those files are directly copied, contents are not changed, script change just owner of files to "root:root", except files in `/home` folder (where are user files conected with non root owner).
+Files in `script/files` are connected with autostart graphic interface, modules, xserver, sshd configuration and so on.

 [Workaround for flickering issue](#known-hwsw-related-issues) are in `linux-ubuntu-5.15.0-67-generic.tar.xz` file, where are Ubuntu 20.04.6 kernel (5.15.0-67-generic) and modules.
 This file is unpacked directly to rootfs folder.
 After that script rebuild initramfs.